VidyaSource/website/src/_content/blog/the-mckinsey-developer-productivity-analysis-is-a-ruse.md

 with the elite pedigree of ["the kids" in Succession](https://succession.fandom.com/wiki/Roy_family).

 Management consulting isn't a bad idea.
 In fact, it's a great idea!
 We have all known managers who...aren't great.
 They can use help.
-Luminaries like Eliyahu Goldratt, Susan David, Peter Drucker, AMy Edmonson, Daniel Goldman, Adam Grant, and many others have made significant contributions to management consulting and organizational psychology.
+Luminaries like Eliyahu Goldratt, Susan David, Peter Drucker, Amy Edmonson, Daniel Goldman, Adam Grant, and many others have made significant contributions to management consulting and organizational psychology.
 The problem is McKinsey [gets a lot wrong](https://x.com/TrungTPhan/status/1688583089323438080?s=20) and, even worse, has [sold its "expertise" to the worst clients and themselves have done legally dubious things](https://fortune.com/2023/06/21/mckinsey-hiring-ethics-salary/).